Honey, we need to lose weight! The Ups and Downs of our RV weight loss journey

 It all started from Day One

-A couple weeks later we found another scale, which showed us in the same weight range.
+A couple of weeks later, we found another scale, which showed us in the same weight range.
 It was a different weight as we had different levels of fuel and water on board compared to the first time.
-But that second scale indeed confirmed we were overweight and for the next 6 months, I frequently commented to Julie about how we needed to be extra mindful of what we are carrying around.
+But that second scale indeed confirmed we were overweight, and for the next six months, I frequently commented to Julie about how we needed to be extra mindful of what we were carrying around.

 motorhome and mini cooper on side of road at avenue of the giants